 History Of Kharga Oasis

-The mission found the ruins of some huge buildings, passageways, and a large bread bakery.
-These ruins go back to the Middle Kingdom (2134-1569 BC) and scholars believe that this civilization went on until the new Kingdom (1569-1081BC). however, the area really flourished during the 13th dynasty, the second intermediate period (1664-1569 BC), and the 17th dynasty (1600- 1569 BC).
+The mission found the ruins of vast buildings, passageways, and a large bread bakery.
+These ruins go back to the Middle Kingdom (2134-1569 BC), and scholars believe this civilization continued until the new Kingdom (1569- 1081 BC).
+However, the area flourished during the 13th dynasty, the second intermediate period (1664-1569 BC), and the 17th dynasty (1600- 1569 BC).

 Kharga Oasis Today